 Best Practices for Recovering Data from a Failed NAS Promise Pegasus2 M4 RAID Configuration

-In this step-by-step tutorial, we’ll show you how to rebuild your RAID and recover data from Pegasus2 M4.
+In this step-by-step tutorial, we’ll show you how to rebuild your RAID and recover data from an Pegasus2 M4.
+We’ll walk through the most common causes of failure and demonstrate proven methods to restore files from a lost or degraded RAID array.

 Best Practices for Recovering Data from a Failed NAS Promise Pegasus2 M4 RAID Configuration